kjkrishnan/dominoSignal/README.md

 ### Installation

-dominoSignal is undergoing active development where aspects of how data is used, analyzed, and interpreted is subject to change as new features and fixes are implemented. **v0.99.1** of dominoSignal serves as the first stable development version during these active updates for reproducible usage.
+dominoSignal is undergoing active development where aspects of how data is used, analyzed, and interpreted is subject to change as new features and fixes are implemented.
+This version of dominoSignal serves as the stable development version during these active updates for reproducible usage.

 dominoSignal is the continuation of Domino software hosted on the [Elisseeff-Lab GitHub](https://github.com/Elisseeff-Lab/domino).
 The most up to date stable version is on the [FertigLab GitHub](https://github.com/FertigLab).
 This version of dominoSignal can be installed using the remotes package.